certik/hermes2d/doc/src/tutorial.rst

 \end{lstlisting}
 The rest of the forms are easy and will not be discussed here.
 However, there is one more important thing you need to do if you use external functions (such as {\tt xprev} and {\tt yprev}) in the weak forms.
-Hermes2D needs to be told about all such functions and where they are used in the weak formulation, so that they can be initialized properly and also incorporated in the multi-mesh assembling, if necessary.
+Hermes needs to be told about all such functions and where they are used in the weak formulation, so that they can be initialized properly and also incorporated in the multi-mesh assembling, if necessary.
 Apart from the symmetry flag and the integration area,